Donotalo/playground-8bjr8a2j/lessons/lesson02.md

 tar xf ../buildroot-2022.05.1/output/images/riscv64-buildroot-linux-musl_sdk-buildroot.tar.gz
 ```

 All the important binaries are now in `riscv64-buildroot-linux-musl_sdk-buildroot/bin` directory.
+Fix the pat